dbader/node-datadog-metrics/CONTRIBUTING.md

 1. Pull and check out the latest `main` branch (or whatever branch is relevant if publishing a patch for a previous release).

 2. Prepare for the release.
-    - Most checks will have run in CI, but if you can, make sure to run the `check-integration` script.
+    - Most checks will have run in CI, but you may want to run them again locally if you’ve changed anything notable.
 (See [local development](#local-development) notes above.)

     - Update the version number in `package.json`.